How behavioral economics can affect 401(k) savings

 Many individuals, whether they realize it or not, apply the concept of heuristics, a fancy name for “rules of thumb,” into their decision-making process.
 They use mental shortcuts, like “save 10 percent of your paycheck for retirement” or “take the number 100 and subtract your age to give the percentage of your portfolio that should be invested in stocks.”
 Heuristics may simplistic, but they’re not rational conclusions and can lead to errors called cognitive biases.

-Four cognitive biases you and your employees should avoid in your 401(k)
+Four cognitive biases you should avoid in your 401(k)

 1. The Follow the Herd mentality